-This course includes an overview of safety, construction math concepts, communication skills, employability skills, and an introduction to hand tools, power tools, and blue prints.
-Students will get an overview of carpentry, masonry, electricity, plumbing and heating and air conditioning.
+Is a career in the construction trades for you?
+This course includes an overview of safety, an orientation to the construction trades, construction math concepts, communication skills, employability skills, and an introduction to hand tools, power tools, and blue prints.
+Students complete hands-on tasks as they work with tools and complete assignments from a text book or online.
+Students will get a brief overview of carpentry, masonry, electricity, and plumbing.
 Students will develop a concept of teamwork, problem solving, and utilization and conservation of resources.
 Subject matter will include career choices and application of concepts related to becoming a professional in the construction field.